 More involved treatments are available if your allergies are severe and life-impacting.
 Immunotherapy is one form of this advanced treatment, which involves injections over a long period of time designed to reduce your sensitivity to allergens.
 Less invasive forms of immunotherapy include allergy drops, where a solution is placed under your tongue rather than needing to have repeated injections.
 These are not available for all types of allergens, but the FDA has approved them for ragweed pollen, which is one of the most common causes of fall allergies.

-TrustCare Allergy Testing and Treatment
+TrustCare Allergy Treatment

 If you have finally had enough of the coughing, sneezing, and wheezing of your seasonal allergies, visit us at one of our TrustCare locations.
 We can find a treatment that will help you reclaim your life from the drudgery of seasonal allergies.